• Skip to main content

 1/a.

-Székkapitány (Seat Captain) of Northern Transdanube Region
+Székkapitány (Seat Captain) of North Transdanube Region

 Vitéz Mariann Tóth